 Breakfast was enjoyed over two parts as I was still quite full from dinner the previous night.
 Part 1 was ‘Mindful Bites Crunchy Bites filled with Almond & Maca Butter’.
 I really appreciated the clean ingredients in this bar, but unfortunately lacked in flavour and sweetness.
 Part 2 was a soy latte from Starbucks and a banana.

 If you’ve never heard of Aveda products they’re a company that uses organic, natural ingredients as well as being cruelty free!
-I’ve visited one of there salons in France and loved the experience and decided to go to their Mecca of stores in Convent Garden for a special pampering.
+I’ve visited one of their salons in France and loved the experience and decided to go to their Mecca of stores in Covent Garden for a special pampering.
 I booked my appointment before my travels via their UK website and had an absolute wonderful morning including head massage with essential oils, hair treatment, wash, cut and blow dry all while sipping on an endless supply of their famous house teas.

 I had a wonderful morning and look forward to my next visit!!

 After my relaxing morning it was time for lunch and I headed to Mildred’s about a 15min walk from the Aveda salon.
 Mildred’s is a vegan/ vegetarian restaurant with a menu ranging from British classics to fusion.
 I opted for their Mushroom & Ale Pie with minty mushy peas & chips on recommendation from my brother, Emerson.
 The meal was very hearty, and a must to experience, especially when made by the British who are famous for their pub style meals.